Hanabi-Live/hanabi-live/docs/install.md

   - `net start postgresql-x64-16`
 - Create a new database and set up a database user:
   - `psql -U postgres`
   - Enter the password of "postgres".
+(The default password for the "postgres" user installed by the `winget` installer is "postgres".)
   - `CREATE DATABASE hanabi;`
   - `\c hanabi`
   - `CREATE USER hanabiuser WITH PASSWORD '1234567890';` <br />
     (replace "1234567890" with a more secure password if you want)
   - `GRANT ALL PRIVILEGES ON DATABASE hanabi TO hanabiuser;`
-  - `GRANT USAGE ON SCHEMA public TO hanabiuser;`
-  - `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO hanabiuser;`
-  - `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO hanabiuser;`
+  - `GRANT ALL ON SCHEMA public TO hanabiuser;`
   - `\q`
 - Clone the repository:
   - `cd [the path where you want the code to live]` (optional)